visualcommunicationdesign/visualcommunicationdesign.github.io/assignment.md

 * Technical: What media are used, how is it made?
 * Contextual: What is the historical, social (economical) and cultural context?

 Take notice that this list is *interconnected, overlapping and incomplete*.
+UPDATE, we made a [google doc](https://docs.google.com/document/d/1DXR6YJvkKFGXYpCBWHJ_l7DvIVPb6xvPAWK_nSsrElE/edit?usp=sharing) where we changed the order of the elements a bit, and gave some example questions that could be answered.

 ### Learning outcomes
 You will become critically aware of the visual world around you.
 You will be able to name and explain technical elements of images.
 You will know how these technical elements relate to the human visual system (eyes and brain) and therefore predict what information is communicated.
 Lastly, you will gain understanding about the role of visual communication in historical and contemporary society.